MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementManagedDevice.md

   - `[ResourceAccess <Boolean?>]`: Whether resource access is managed by Intune
   - `[WindowsUpdateForBusiness <Boolean?>]`: Whether Windows Update for Business is managed by Intune

-DEVICEACTIONRESULTS <IMicrosoftGraphDeviceActionResult\[]>: List of ComplexType deviceActionResult objects.
-This property is read-only.
-  - `[ActionName <String>]`: Action name
-  - `[ActionState <ActionState?>]`: State of the action on the device
-  - `[LastUpdatedDateTime <DateTime?>]`: Time the action state was last updated
-  - `[StartDateTime <DateTime?>]`: Time the action was initiated

-DEVICECATEGORY `<IMicrosoftGraphDeviceCategory>`: Device categories provides a way to organize your devices.
+DEVICECATEGORY <IMicrosoftGraphDeviceCategory>: Device categories provides a way to organize your devices.
 Using device categories, company administrators can define their own categories that make sense to their company.
 These categories can then be applied to a device in the Intune Azure console or selected by a user during device enrollment.
 You can filter reports and create dynamic Azure Active Directory device groups based on device categories.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: Optional description for the device category.
   - `[DisplayName <String>]`: Display name for the device category.

-DEVICECOMPLIANCEPOLICYSTATES <IMicrosoftGraphDeviceCompliancePolicyState\[]>: Device compliance policy states for this device.
+DEVICECOMPLIANCEPOLICYSTATES <IMicrosoftGraphDeviceCompliancePolicyState[]>: Device compliance policy states for this device.
   - `[Id <String>]`:
   - `[DisplayName <String>]`: The name of the policy for this policyBase
   - `[PlatformType <PolicyPlatformType?>]`: Supported platform types for policies.